What is luck?

 Lucky symbols and charms

-Choose luck symbols that resonate with you and your culture.
+Choose luck symbols or rituals that resonate with you and your culture.
 There are no universal luck symbols that would work for everyone.
 Feng shui = intention + energy + ritual.
 Pick luck symbols that you’re familiar with and you resonate with them and that these have been used for a long time so the morphic field (which is the energetic memory) of these symbols is well established, clear and strong.
 Examples of lucky symbols: horseshoes, lucky cat, koi carps, elephants, Ganesh, Dharma Wheel, three keys, dolphins, Egyptian ‘Eye of Ra’ or ‘Ankh’, swallows, evil eye, laughing Buddha, caduceus, numbers 7 and 8, bamboo, chimney sweep, ladybugs, dreamcatcher, four-leave clover or shamrock, jade, pig, rabbit foot and so on.
 Remember that rituals are just to help you focus your intent.
 Once you realise that, your being and state of mind and your intent is enough.

 Working smart is also a good way to boost your luck as Thomas Jefferson observed, “I am a great believer in luck, and I find the harder I work, the more I have of it.“ and Gary Player, South African golf player, “The harder you work, the luckier you get.”